 Enables clubs and referees to administer their day to day activities

-We will endeavour to update the website and this FAQ page with more information as soon as we have it available.
+We will endeavour to update the FAQ page when more information about the tournament becomes available.

 I am a Travel Club member, how can I apply for tickets to see England at the World Cup?

 The ticket application process for Travel Club members started at 9am on Tuesday 5 December 2017 and closed on Wednesday 31 January 2018.

 FIFA will hold a further first-come-first-served sale between Wednesday 18 April and Sunday 15 July for any last remaining tickets.
 These tickets will be for any match which remains under-sold so we cannot guarantee that there will be tickets available for England games.
 Supporters should be mindful that the tickets sold via the FIFA website from April onwards may not be in the official England allocation and may be for collection only in the host city.

 Travel Club members who still require tickets to the Tunisia and Panama games (and do not already have a ticket) can call 0800 389 1966 to purchase.
 Tickets are priced at £81 and £127.

 I am only a member of the free Supporters Club; can I still apply for tickets?

 During the December-January application process only members of the Travel Club were able to apply for tickets in the official England allocation at the World Cup.

 During FIFA's first-come-first-served sale from April, supporters do not necessarily need to be members of the Travel Club but they should be mindful that if they do purchase England match tickets, they may be allocated tickets in FIFA's 'general public' seats and not in the official 'England End'.